Computational Design of Alloy Nanostructures for Optical Sensing of Hydrogen

 The \gls{df} links electronic and optical properties, as well as atomic and continuum scales.
 We have recently calculated the \glspl{df} of ten binary alloys in their full composition range and demonstrated that electrodynamic simulations based on these \glspl{df} provide accurate predictions of the optical response of alloy nanoparticles \cite{RahTibRos20}.
 Earlier studies of pure Pd have shown, in principle, how one can combine electronic structure calculations and electrodynamic simulations to enable multi-scale modeling of the optical response during hydrogenation \cite{PoySilChe12, SilMuiChe12}.
 They were, however, limited in the representation of chemical order (due to very small structure models) and also did not consider Pd-alloys.
 Here, we build on and extend the underlying approach to calculate the \glspl{df} of Pd--Au alloys with up to 46\% Au and in the full range from no hydrogen to full hydrogen loading.
 The \glspl{df} are then converted to a Lorentzian representation and used in \gls{fdtd} simulations to predict the extinction spectra of Pd-Au nanodisks.
-Finally, the sensitivity of hydrogen sensors based on Pd--Au \glspl{np} is derived from the changes in their extinction spectra.
+Finally, the optical sensitivity of hydrogen sensors based on Pd--Au \glspl{np} is derived from the changes in their extinction spectra.
+To obtain the actual sensitivity one must also include a thermodynamic factor that accounts for the solubility of hydrogen in the material, which here is taken into account using a thermodynamic model developed previously \cite{RahLofFra21}.
 This multi-scale approach, which extends from first-principles calculations on the atomic scale to electrodynamic simulations on the macroscale, is not limited to hydrogenated Pd--Au nanoparticles, but can in principle be applied to the optical response of any material.